 Color Palette – A range of colors – usually two or three – used in the wedding décor.

 Corkage Fee – A fee that a caterer may charge just to open bottles during your reception if you provided them yourselves.

-Day of Wedding Coordinator (DOC) – Every Day of Wedding Coordinator is a little different – some even classify themselves as Month of Wedding Coordinator – but typically a DOC focuses solely on pulling all the final details and logistics together towards the end of the wedding planning process, and ultimately executes everything for the bride and groom on the day of their wedding.
+Day of Wedding Coordinator (DOC) – Every Day of Wedding Coordinator is a little different.
+Some even classify themselves as Month of Wedding Coordinators, but typically a DOC focuses solely on pulling all the final details and logistics together towards the end of the wedding planning process.
+Ultimately executing everything for the bride and groom on the day of their wedding.

 Escort Cards – Informs a guest which table they are to sit at.

 First Look – A first look is a moment typically staged by a wedding photographer for the bride and groom to see each other prior to the ceremony.

 Formal Exit – An orchestrated formality where the bride and groom exit either the ceremony and/or reception through a group of their guests.
 Oftentimes, you’ll see guests blowing bubbles, tossing confetti, waving ribbon wands or even creating a pathway with sparklers at the end of the night.

 Full Service Wedding Planner – Someone that manages much more than just the day of the wedding.
 They can manage everything from the budget, vendor and venue site selections, and attending tastings to creating a design concept, selecting details and décor to use, and even managing your invitations and guest list.
 They then ultimately execute everything for the bride and groom on their wedding day!

 Head Table – The table at which the bride and groom sit with their wedding party, family members and/or close friends!
 Traditionally the bride and groom sit at the head of the table with their Maid of Honor and Best Man sitting next to them.